-Locatea on Haudenosaun ee and Anishinaabe, t raditional territories 2ne 3 3 Updated 4.
-Implementation W policy tasks the IAC with The Policy shall mandate the Society to take action in preparing five key areas related to Indigenous Calidarity; consultation and decision making allyship five key areas related to Indigenous Solidarity: consultation and decision-maki reports to support for Indigenous communities; advocacy and solidarity within the univers SSMU and Such efforts will be coordinated by the Officer of the Vice-President (External A that IAC will Indigenous Affairs Commissioner. maintain lateral Such efforts will be coordinated by the Indigenous Affairs Commissioner- as th relations with students within the SSMU- with the Society being held responsible as an ally to the SSMU As such, the indigenous Anairs Commissioner will coordinate with and prepare Vice-Presiden Board of Directors.
-In execution of this policy, the Indigenous Affairs Commissi t of University the SSMU Vice-President (University Affairs) in fulfilling the mandates outlined Affairs in fulfilling mandartes 2ne 3 3 Updated Board of Directors.
-In execution of this policy, the Indigenous Affairs Commissioner will w policy the SSMU Vice-President (University Affairs) in fulfilling the mandates outlined below. provides list the boline field of the local of the local of the local of the manual of the manual of the local of mandates to Promote awareness of supports and services available to Indigenous student be fulfilled by Build ongoing rapport with Indigenous students to ensure their voices are hear the IAC Ensure Indigenous students have adequate access to mental health care and Take definitive steps to expand the Indigenous Studies program Promote awareness of supports and services available to Indigenous student Expand access to services that are in high demand for Indigenous students Facilitateing access to off-campus supports and services for Indigenous stude Ensure the availability of cultural activities and practices conducive to the well Ensure the availability of cultural activities and practices conducive to the weat Recomm nendations/con - , as they are very re elevant and current to the existing cohort of Indigenous students who have ide as priorities f 2 2 2 Section on Truth and 1.0 Truth and Reconciliation Commission of Canada Reconciliation In the lange each of Grands, the Tests and Decensilistics Grands Commission In the larger context of Canada, the Truth and Reconciliation Commis its final report and 94 Calls to Action in 2015.
-The SSMU sh of Canada implementation and success of these Calls to Action whenever possi placed at be put on Calls to Action 6-17, 62-66 and 87-92, as these Calls to Action bottom of new the realm of a university including Education, Language and document Reconciliation, Sports and Reconciliation and Business and Reconcilia 2.0 Consultation
+Locate ей он пайаеноѕай iee ana Amsiinaabe, t raditional territories 2ne 3 Updated 4.
+Implementation W policy tasks The Delicy shall mandate the Society to take action in the IAC with The Policy shall mandate the Society to take action in preparing five key areas related to Indigenous Solidarity: consultation and decision-mak allyship support for Indigenous communities; advocacy and solidarity within the univers reports to SSMU and that IAC will Such efforts will be coordinated by the Officer of the Vice-President (External A maintain Indigenous Affairs Commissioner. lateral Such efforts will be coordinated by the Indigenous Affairs Commissioner- as th relations with students within the SSMU- with the Society being held responsible as an ally t the SSMU As such, the Indigenous Affairs Commissioner will coordinate with and prepare Vice-Presiden Board of Directors.
+In execution of this policy, the Indigenous Affairs Commiss t of University the SSMU Vice-President (University Affairs) in fulfilling the mandates outlined Affairs in fulfilling mandartes 2ne 3 Updated Board of Directors.
+In execution of this policy, the Indigenous Affairs Commissioner wil w policy the SSMU Vice-President (University Affairs) in fulfilling the mandates outlined below. provides list of mandates to Promote awareness of supports and services available to Indigenous student be fulfilled by Build ongoing rapport with Indigenous students to ensure their voices are he the IAC Ensure Indigenous students have adequate access to mental health care and Take definitive steep to expand the Indigenous Studies program.
+Take definitive steps to expand the Indigenous Studies program Promote awareness of supports and services available to Indigenous student Expand access to services that are in high demand for Indigenous students Facilitateing access to off-campus supports and services for Indigenous students Ensure the availability of cultural activities and practices conducive to the well Dagan Recon nmendations/co as they are very relevant and current to the existing cohort of Indigenous students who have id as priorities - as they are very relevant and current to the existing conort of margenous students who have id 2 2 Section on Truth and 1.0 Truth and Reconciliation Commission of Canada Reconciliation The state of the s Commission In the larger context of Canada, the Truth and Reconciliation Commis of Canada its final report and 94 Calls to Action in 2015.
+The SSMU st implementation and success of these Calls to Action whenever possi placed at bottom of new be put on Calls to Action 6-17, 62-66 and 87-92, as these Calls to Action the realm of a university including Education, Language and document Reconciliation, Sports and Reconciliation and Business and Reconcilia - 2.0 Consultation 2.0 Consumation D 1.1.10 1 .
+Recon nmendations/Co - See below n ear end of table